signalkuppe/pequeno/README.md

 ## Why

-**Jsx** emerged as the leading template engine, since it gives a great **developer experience.**
+**Jsx** emerged as the leading template engine, due to its great **developer experience.**

-Framework like [Gatsby](https://www.gatsbyjs.com/) or [NextJs](https://nextjs.org/) are great, but I wanted something lighter, dependency-free, using only vanilla js on the client.
+Framework like [Gatsby](https://www.gatsbyjs.com/), [Astro](https://astro.build/) or [NextJs](https://nextjs.org/) are great, but I wanted something lighter, dependency-free, using only vanilla js on the client.
+It's best suited for small blogs, if you want to build something more complex you'll probably need one of the above tools.

 ## Installation